 Avoid the use of sealers

-Using sealants can be tempting, as you might think these are a great way to protecting your monument from winter weather.
+Using sealants can be tempting, as you might think these are a great way to protect your monument from winter weather.
 Unfortunately, these can cause far more damage than good!
 Sealants will lock in any moisture or minerals that are inside the granite stone, preventing your memorial from “breathing.”
-This has been proven to cause the structural integrity of your gravestones to deteriorate especially if you live in a climate that deals with freeze and thaw situations.
+This has been proven to cause the structural integrity of your gravestones to deteriorate especially if you live in a climate that deals with freeze-and-thaw situations.

 Instead of using a sealant, call up your local memorial company – Sunset Stone is happy to answer any questions – and ask them about what product would be best to use on your monument.
 As always, if you want your monument to remain in as good condition as possible, you should hire a professional to do your maintenance services for you.